-Ι, Last four digits of SSN: Date of Birth: Do not authorize the release of any personal information to a third party, unless the disclosure is otherwise allowed under an express FERPA exception to disclosure or required by law.
-Do authorize the Registrar's Office at information below: Allen School of Health Sciences to release personal information per the Print Name Relationship to Student I understand that this pertains to information regarding ALL of the following: ACADEMIC PERFORMANCE (including final grades).
-ATTENDANCE, HOUSING, STUDENT ACCOUNTS, FINANCIAL AID, and REGISTRATION.
-The above information will be released with my FULL CONSENT.
-I understand that this authorization remains in effect from today through (month/year).
-It will be necessary to send a written letter to revoke this authorization prior to the expiration date I have indicated.
-Student's Printed Name: Student's Signature:
+Tutilionize the release of personal maximum to the rollowing.
+I, Last four digits of SSN: Date of Birth: se of any personal information to a third par PA exception to disclosure or required by la Do authorize the Registrar information below: 's Office at Allen School of Health Sciences s to release personal information per the Print Name Relationship to Student to information regarding ALL of the follow ENDANCE, HOUSING, STUDENT ACCO released with my FULL CONSENT.
+I under the month of the m Student's Printed Name: Student's Signature: